 This course is an introduction to French language and culture within the context of daily life in French-speaking regions worldwide.
-Communication skills include: speaking, listening, reading and writing.
+Students will develop communication skills in speaking, listening, reading and writing.
 Sensitivity to cultural differences is emphasized.
 Designed for the student with no previous foreign language study.
 (Prerequisites: None).